Gluten-free flatbreads that are perfect for fasting; these Rajgira Parathas are delicious and fairly easy to make.

 Notes

-- Add potatoes or sweet potato to bind the dough.
-Instead of these, adding some oil to knead the dough works too.
+- Instead of potatoes, adding some oil to knead the dough works too.
+However, the flavor definitely varies with oil.

 - Use a plastic sheet to make rolling easy.
 This way the dough does not stick to the rolling board.